CMarcher/TraceIt/README.md

 # Availability

-TraceIt is currently available on the [App Store](https://apps.apple.com/nz/app/traceit-ncea-tracker/id1527893664) and [Play Store](https://play.google.com/store/apps/details?id=com.bccodespace.traceit).
+TraceIt is no longer available on the App Store (November 2022), but can still be found on the [Play Store](https://play.google.com/store/apps/details?id=com.bccodespace.traceit).

 # Future support